sleepingcat4/TinyStories/README.md

 Dataset:
 TinyStories dataset had two part ```1.
 GPT-3.5 Turbo generated dataset`` and ``2.GPT-4 generated dataset`` Including both will take a hue amount of space that's why, I am giving only **GPT-3.5 Turbo** dataset.
 [Google Drive Link](https://drive.google.com/drive/folders/12ZeAVOzuk3W_R0pBr-fXQkbTP_WRJUEx?usp=sharing)

+**In the Google Drive link provided in the datasets section, you find both GPT-3.5 (Turbo) and GPT-4 datasets used by the paper's autors'**

 Please, star the repository if you find it helpful and help others to find it.
 [Paper Link](https://arxiv.org/abs/2305.07759)